kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 - The server should know the endpoint that generates the data.

   Solutions:
-  - Using `<endpoint_token>` embedded into resource path.
-    Therefore, 2/DCX is an endpoint-aware extension as defined per 1/KP.
+  - Make 2/DCX an endpoint-aware extension as defined per 1/KP.

 - Little network usage.
   Internet connection may be slow, unstable, or costly, so the extension should send as little data as possible.